-Smoking
+Smoking/Vaping

-Smoking is strictly prohibited on the premises and inside the building, including in the bus, outdoor play area, and near the children.
+Smoking and vaping are strictly prohibited on the premises and inside the building, including in the bus, outdoor play area, and near the children.
 We thank you for your cooperation and understanding of our policies.
 This is to ensure the safety of all children, staff, and parents.